tnsqkyy/hackbook/tooling/sniffing/wireshark/README.md

 ## 1. Get a Capture File

-Unlike a live capture tool, your first step is to have a `.pcap` or `.pcapng` file.
+Unlike a live capture tool, your first step is to have a `.pcap` or `.pcapng` file (common file formats for captured network traffic).
 These can come from:

 *   Tools like `tcpdump` or `aircrack-ng`.
 *   Downloading sample captures from online repositories (e.g., Wireshark's Sample Captures).